 Detail: One hunter calls into the hollow pot, the other aims

 Trimmed at the fine borderline in brown ink and, possibly throughout already contemporarily, mounted by old on laid paper with border washed in green and edged by fine lines in brown ink.
 The drawing additionally lined by a slender streak of gilt paper.
 The whole mounted anew on laid paper laminated repeatedly which margin has been washed in black.
-If originally a signature along with caption was present or if in case of the similar To Whistle the Roe for the purpose of optical adaptation just therefore one has been cut and mounted on the back because the Stag’s Call here remained without of that kind must remain open.
+If originally a signature along with caption was present or if in case of the similar To Call the Roe Deer for the purpose of optical adaptation just therefore one has been cut and mounted on the back because the Stag’s Call here remained without of that kind must remain open.
 In case of the drawings Ridinger handled this quite varyingly.
 A certain browness caused by mounting, especially within the wood area on the left, affecting the impression of the image less than that giving it rather a very fine authentic patina.

 Offer no. 29,056 | price on application